BigslimVdub/AeonLW/README.md

 npm install
 npm run build
 ```

 To build on all operating systems run:

 ```
 npm run build-all
 ```

+Note: this has not been fully tested or implemented, recommend to use ``npm run build`` for your specific operating system.

-To build on Debian:
+*To build on Debian:

 ```
-npm run deb64
+npm install -g electron-installer-debian npm run deb64
 ```

-or for RedHat:
+*or for RedHat:

 ```
-npm run rom64
+npm install -g electron-installer-redhat npm run rpm64
 ```
-Note: this has not been fully tested, recommend to use ``npm run build`` for your specific operating system.

 ### Change NOTES:

 v1.0.0 - Initial release usable on Daemon version 0.12.9.0 mainnet.

-v1.0.1 - Maintenance release to incorporate locked ring 3 and use of latest Aeon binaries from 9/2019
+v1.0.1 - Maintenance release to incorporate locked ring 3 and use of latest Aeon binaries from 9/2019.

-v1.1.0 - Mainnet release of AeonLW for use with Daemon/RPC versions 0.13.0.0, minor enhancements to operation and text for better UX
+v1.1.0 - Mainnet release of AeonLW for use with Daemon/RPC versions 0.13.0.0, minor enhancements to operation and text for better UX.

 v1.2.0 - Update to v0.13.1.0 Daemon/RPC, Other small enhancements for functionality.
 Updated "About" page for more links.
 Bump version.

-v1.4.0 - Update to Aeon v0.14.0.0 Daemon/RPC, Fix wallet and config creation issues, Fix wallet swtiching issues, Bump version to match Aeon
+v1.4.0 - Update to Aeon v0.14.0.0 Daemon/RPC, Fix wallet and config creation issues, Fix wallet swtiching issues, Bump version to match Aeon.

-v1.4.1 - Update daemon/rpc to v0.14.1.0 Aeon
+v1.4.1 - Update daemon/rpc to v0.14.1.0 Aeon.

-v1.4.2 - Refresh logos and other build fixes
+v1.4.2 - Refresh logos and other build fixes.
+Add Redhat and Debian build support for RasPi.

 ### Known AeonLW Bugs/Issues